-- Hike to one of the most famous base camps in the world
+- Feel the pull of and connection to Everest from the most famous base camp in the world

 - Activity Level

 - Trip Type

 Welcome to Kathmandu!
 Upon arrival in Kathmandu’s Tribhuvan International Airport, you will be met by our Nepalese representatives, who will transport you to your hotel.
 You are free to explore picturesque downtown Kathmandu.

 This will be a full day of sightseeing with a tour of Pashupatinath temple and Boudhanath Stupa.
 For 2,000 years, Kathmandu has been a center of trade, culture and religious life in Nepal.
 We will visit several of the city’s best-known sites, starting with the Pashupatinath temple, a World Heritage Site, which is the oldest Hindu temple in Kathmandu and one of the most sacred Hindu temples of Lord Shiva in the world.
 We will also visit the 5th Century Boudhanath stupa, the largest in the valley, known for its all-seeing eyes of Lord Buddha.
 The more than 50 Buddhist monasteries nearby have earned Boudhanath the nickname “Little Tibet.”
 The ancient stupa is one of the largest in the world.
 Hundreds of Buddhists spend their days praying at the various temples in the area.